International Business Economics MScStudy level: Postgraduate

 International experience opportunities

-Applicants should hold a good honours degree 2:2 or above in a relevant academic discipline, such as finance, accounting or economics.
+Applicants should hold an honours degree 2:2 or above in a relevant academic discipline, such as business, finance, accounting or economics.
 Applications from candidates with relevant experience will be considered on an individual basis.

 Each application will be considered on its merits and the final decision will be made by the course director.
 For information regarding specific requirements, please fill in our request information form.